 B.5 Scope of challenge to the arbitration award under section 34 of the Act

 The Supreme Court of India in PSA SICAL Terminals Pvt.
 Ltd. v.
 Board of Trustees V.O.
 Chidambranar Port Trust Tuticorin reiterated that in an application filed under section 34 of the Act seeking to challenge a domestic arbitration award, the court is not expected to re-appreciate evidence or take on the role of an appellate court.
-The scope of interference would be limited to grounds provided under section 34 of the Act and mere erroneous application of the law would not be a ground for interference.
-A finding in an arbitral award based on no evidence or which has been made in ignorance of vital evidence would be perverse and liable to be set aside on the ground of patent illegality.
-Further, the court held that in case an arbitral tribunal rewrites a contract, it would amount to a breach of fundamental principles of justice, wherein the court would be entitled to interfere since such a case would shock the conscience of the court.
+The scope of interference would be limited to grounds provided under section 34 of the Act and mere erroneous application of law would not be a ground for interference.
+A finding in an arbitral award based on no evidence or which has been made in ignorance of vital evidence would be perverse and liable to be set aside on ground of patent illegality.
+Further, the court held that in a case where an arbitral tribunal rewrites a contract, it would amount to a breach of fundamental principles of justice, wherein the court would be entitled to interfere since such case would shock the conscience of the court.

 The Supreme Court of India in Delhi Airport Metro Express (P) Ltd. v.
-Delhi Metro Rail Corporation, whilst determining the scope of the powers of courts under section 34 of the Act held that a mere contravention of a statute is no longer a sufficient ground for setting aside of an arbitral award.
+Delhi Metro Rail Corporation, whilst determining the scope of the powers of courts under section 34 of the Act, held that a mere contravention of a statute is no longer a sufficient ground for setting aside of an arbitral award.
 The Supreme Court observed that an arbitrator’s construction of the terms of the subject agreement cannot be substituted by a court.
 A court is empowered to set aside an arbitral award only on the grounds of public policy or public interest.
 The court reiterated that the principal objective of the Act is to minimize the supervisory role of courts in an arbitral process and judicial deference with arbitral awards is limited to the grounds specified under section 34 of the Act.

 The Bombay High Court in the case of Board of Control for Cricket in India v.
-Deccan Chronicles Holding Limitedobserved that an arbitral tribunal cannot travel beyond the law or the contract for adjudication as the same would amount to “patent illegality”.
-Delving into the scope of the challenge to the arbitration award under section 34 (2A) of the Act, the court held that if the arbitral tribunal has not taken a reasonable view while interpreting a contract, the same would amount to ‘perversity’, which is covered under the ambit of “patent illegality”.
-The judgment discourages the arbitral tribunal from importing principles of public law, reasonableness and arbitrator’s notions of fairness and compliance while interpreting a contract unless the contract explicitly requires the arbitral tribunal to do so.
+Deccan Chronicles Holding Limited, observed that an arbitral tribunal cannot travel beyond the law or the contract for adjudication as the same would amount to ‘patent illegality’.
+Delving into the scope of the challenge to the arbitration award under section 34 (2A) of the Act, the court held that if the arbitral tribunal has not taken a reasonable view while interpreting a contract, the same would amount to ‘perversity’, which is covered under the ambit of ‘patent illegality’.
+The judgment discourages the arbitral tribunal from importing principles of public law, reasonableness and arbitrator’s notions of fairness and compliance while interpreting a contract, unless the contract explicitly requires the arbitral tribunal to do so.
 The judgment also reaffirmed that the arbitral tribunal must record reasons for accepting or rejecting each claim in the award, failing which, the award may be vulnerable to a challenge under section 34 of the Act.

 B.6 Instrument bearing arbitration clause to be stamped

-B.7 Grant of Pendente lite interest by the arbitral tribunal
+B.7 Grant of pendente lite interest by the arbitral tribunal

 In Garg Builders v.
 Bharat Heavy Electricals Limited the Supreme Court of India held that if the contract bars payment of pre-reference and pendente lite interest, the arbitrator cannot award interest for the said period.
 The Supreme Court observed that Act gives paramount importance to the contract executed between the parties in respect of the interest to be awarded by the arbitrator.
-Further, the court observed that when there is express statutory permission for the parties to contract out of receiving interest and they have done so without any vitiation of free consent, it is not open for the arbitrator to grant pendente lite interest.
+Further, the court observed that when there is an express statutory permission for the parties to contract out of receiving interest and they have done so without any vitiation of free consent, it is not open for the arbitrator to grant pendente lite interest.

 B.8 Applicability of Limitation Act, 1963 to arbitration proceedings